baguettte/Memory-Forensics-Tool/README.md

-This tool fully developed by Mahmoud Abdalhamed.
+This tool developed by Mahmoud Abdalhamed.

 LinkedIn:
 https://www.linkedin.com/in/mahmoud-abdalhamed-298540222/